 Perhaps you already feel that your company could use a personnel strategy.
 Or maybe you don't need it yet, but you plan to expand over time?
 In both cases, it is worth getting to know the concept, getting to know the possibilities offered by individual personnel strategies and starting to think about what to implement in the future.

-HR strategy - many business owners think that it will be useful only at a later stage of operation, and today you need to focus on earning money.
-Indeed, when a company consists of several people, there may be no need to implement a personnel strategy.
-However, it may turn out that it is the lack of it that prevents the company's development.
+Personnel strategy - Many business owners think that it will only be useful at a later stage of the operation, and that today the focus should be on making money.
+Indeed, when a business consists of a few people, there may be no need to implementation of personnel strategy.
+However, it may be the lack of it that is holding the company back.

 Lack of a personnel strategy is holding back the development of your company?